onewelcome/identity-cloud-documentation/docs/products/access/api-reference/end-user/device-v4.md

 ## Disable mobile authentication

 The disable mobile authentication can be used to withdraw a user's device for mobile authentication.
-When the SDK enrolls a user for mobile authentication, the SDK and the Onegini Access exchange public keys.
+When the SDK enrolls a user for mobile authentication, the SDK and the OneWelcome Access exchange public keys.
 The SDK must take an additional step to enroll for mobile authentication with push (and provide a push token).

-When this endpoint is called for a user's device, the Onegini Access withdraws the user's device for all types of mobile authentication (including push).
+When this endpoint is called for a user's device, the OneWelcome Access withdraws the user's device for all types of mobile authentication (including push).
 The public keys are removed server side, and the push token (if it exists) is also dropped.

 Note that this action does not prevent a user from enrolling the same device a second time for mobile authentication.